mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSMessageAuth;
 ~~~~~

-The `signature` field in an MLSMessageAuth object is computed using the signing
+The `signature` field in an MLSMessageAuth object is computed either using the
-private key corresponding to the public key, which was authenticated by the
+signing private key corresponding to the public key included in the credential
-credential at the leaf of the tree indicated by the sender field.
-The signature
+at the leaf of the tree indicated by the sender field, or by the private key
+corresponding to the sender's deniable signature key as described in Section
-is computed using `SignWithLabel` with label `"MLSMessageContentTBS"` and with a content
+{{deniable-signature-keys}}.
+The signature is computed using `SignWithLabel`
+with label `"MLSMessageContentTBS"` and with a content that covers the message
-that covers the message content and the wire format that will be used for this message.
+content and the wire format that will be used for this message.
+If the sender is
-If the sender is a member of the group, the content also covers the
+a member of the group, the content also covers the GroupContext for the current
-GroupContext for the current epoch, so that signatures are specific to a given
-group and epoch.
+epoch, so that signatures are specific to a given group and epoch.

 ~~~~~
 struct {